RaspAP/raspap-docs/docs/issues.md

 1. The bug report template is there for a reason.
 Please use it.
 2. Provide useful detail to reproduce your issue.
 "Doesn't work" or "not working" is not a valid report.
 3. Issues created without the template will be labeled as `invalid` and closed immediately.
-4. Log data can be very helpful in context, within reasonable limits.
+4. Log data can be helpful in context, within reasonable limits.
 5. If an issue is unclear or needs further information, it will be labeled with `question` and `awaiting-user`.
 6. Issues that becomes stale due to inactivity are automatically managed by stale-bot.

 ## Supported devices
-RaspAP functions very well "out of the box" on fresh installs of the latest Raspbian distribution (currently Buster; the Lite version is recommended) on recent hardware like the RPi 4, 3B+ and Zero W. The [version 2.3.1 release](https://github.com/billz/raspap/releases/tag/2.3.1) extends beta support to additional Debian-based distros, including Armbian and Ubuntu Server.
+RaspAP functions very well "out of the box" on fresh installs of the latest RPi OS Lite 32-bit distribution on recent hardware like the RPi 4, 3B+ and Zero W. The [version 2.3.1 release](https://github.com/billz/raspap/releases/tag/2.3.1) extends beta support to additional Debian-based distros, including Armbian and Ubuntu Server.
 Please note that "supported" is [not a guarantee](/#compatible-operating-systems).

 If you have installed other software packages on top of RaspAP, particularly those related to networking such as TOR or Pi-hole, please test RaspAP first on a clean install before reporting an issue.

 ## Default settings
-One of RaspAP's most popular features is the Quick Installer, which gets an AP up and running quickly and with a minimum of hassle.
+One of RaspAP's most popular features is the [Quick Installer](/quick/), which gets an AP up and running quickly and with a minimum of hassle.
 This works by applying a known-good [default configuration](/defaults/) that has been validated in testing with the project's supported devices.
-When the project [prerequisites](/#quick-start) are followed, an AP with wired ethernet (eth0) or managed mode (wlan0) Wifi client AP will be functional with the default settings.
+When the project [prerequisites](/#quick-start) are followed, an AP with wired ethernet (`eth0`) or managed mode (`wlan0`) Wifi client AP will be functional with the default settings.

-**Important:** RaspAP gives you control over many of the settings for `hostapd`, `dhcpcd` and `dnsmasq`.
+> :information_source: **Important:** RaspAP gives you control over many of the settings for `hostapd`, `dhcpcd` and `dnsmasq`.
 Once these default settings are changed, it's possible that one or all of the above services will enter a failed state.

 ## Will RaspAP let me create a configuration that "breaks" my hotspot?
 In a word, yes.
-While the Quick Installer automates most of the work of creating an AP, RaspAP does not automagically validate your custom configurations.
+While the [Quick Installer](/quick/) automates most of the work of creating an AP, RaspAP does not automagically validate your custom configurations.
 As a result, you may observe anomalous behavior when restarting these services and/or rebooting your RPi.

 When in doubt, simply run the Quick Installer again to restore the default settings:
 ```